trento-project/docs/adr/0010-web-dashboard-directory-structure-and-contexts.md

 The `trento_web` directory should contain all the files and contexts dictated by the `phoenix` guide, including mailer and mail templates.

-The module names should be refactored to reflect the directory structure, this means that we will need an ecto migration, to change module names in the commanded persistence, to maintain compatibility between old/new installations
+The module names should be refactored to reflect the directory structure.
+This means that we will need an ecto migration, to change module names in the commanded persistence, to maintain compatibility between old/new installations

 ## Consequences